Delving into Inter-Image Invariance for Unsupervised Visual Representations: Experiments

-\textbf{Online labels are better than offline labels.} We compare the effect of two investigated pseudo-label maintenance mechanisms (\ie, online mini-batch $k$-means and offline global $k$-means) on learned representations.
-Figure~\ref{fig:expstudy_label_sampling}(a) shows the results using these two mechanisms.
-We observe better performance and faster convergence of online labels over offline labels during the training process, suggesting the superiority of maintaining pseudo-labels online.
+\textbf{Observation 1: Online labels converge faster and perform better than offline labels.} We compare the effect of two investigated pseudo-label maintenance mechanisms (\ie, online mini-batch $k$-means \textit{vs.} offline global $k$-means) on the learned representations.
+As shown in Fig.~\ref{fig:expstudy_label_sampling}(a), we observe that \emph{online labels achieve faster convergence and better performance than offline labels during the training process}.
+Due to the expensive computational cost, the sparsely updated pseudo-labels of offline global $k$-means are rather stale relative to the rapidly updated network.
+Thus, offline labels are less reliable than instantly updated online labels as the latter is simultaneously undertaken along with the network update.
+This suggests the superiority of maintaining pseudo-labels online for inter-image invariance learning.

-\textbf{Semi-hard negative sampling wins out.} We then study the importance of negative sampling strategies.
-Figure~\ref{fig:expstudy_label_sampling}(b) shows the comparison of four negative sampling strategies proposed in Section~\ref{subsec:sampling}.
+\textbf{Observation 2: Semi-hard negative sampling is more reliable and unbiased.} We then study the importance of negative sampling strategies.
+Fig.~\ref{fig:expstudy_label_sampling}(b) compares four negative sampling strategies discussed in Sect.~\ref{subsec:sampling}.
 Interestingly, we find that semi-hard negative sampling achieves the best performance, while hard negative sampling is even worse than the na\"ive random sampling strategy.
-The observation reveals that different from what is commonly adopted in supervised learning, hard negative mining is not the best choice in the unsupervised learning scenario.
-On the contrary, randomly sampled negatives within a relatively larger nearest neighbor pool are more reliable and unbiased for unsupervised inter-image invariance learning.
+In the context of unsupervised inter-image invariance learning, the hard negatives are likely to have false labels due to the noisy cluster assignments, \ie, they may actually be positive pairs.
+Solely mining hard negatives will intensify the bias during training.
+In contrast, semi-hard negative sampling provides the chance to correct these false negatives while maintaining the hardness of sampled negatives at the same time.
+In conclusion, the observation reveals that \emph{different from what is commonly adopted in supervised learning, hard negative mining is not the best choice in the unsupervised scenario; on the contrary, randomly sampled negatives within a relatively larger nearest neighbor pool are more reliable and unbiased for unsupervised inter-image invariance learning}.